fluttercommunity/flutter_workmanager/README.md

 ## Cancellation

-A taks can be cancelled in different ways :
+A task can be cancelled in different ways :
 - ##### by Tag

 Cancels the task that was previously registered using this **Tag**, if any.